systemPipeR/sprwfcmp-data/README.md

-## Shared Param Directory for systemPipeR Workflows
+## Shared Data Directory for systemPipeR Workflows

-This repository contains the `param` directory used by systemPipeR workflows.
-It contains the cwl/yml files
+This repository contains a `data` directory that is prepopulated with small test data files used by some of systemPipeR's workflows.
-required for command-line steps.